Must, Should, and Consider Framework for Feedback

 The practice area specialist has identified an issue that:

-If not fixed before Staging Review, would likely be flagged as a major issue and block the release of the product.
+• If not fixed before Staging Review, would likely be flagged as an issue violating the VA.gov Experience Standards.

 Should feedback